Vision

 DOING BETTER: BUILDING TRUST

-To start the process of structural reform, the City of Chicago and the State of Illinois signed a consent decree, a court order requiring reforms within the Chicago Police Department so better serves Chicago community members.
+To start the process of structural reform, the City of Chicago and the State of Illinois signed a consent decree, a court order requiring reforms within the Chicago Police Department so it better serves Chicago community members.

 The consent decree created an opportunity for community groups to work with CPD to implement the Chicago Neighborhood Policing Initiative, among several other strategies.
-CNPI started as a pilot program in a small number of neighborhoods, and now it is expanding to all districts in the city.

 And that’s where you come in.